MichalPaszkiewicz/E73/piserver/README.md

 # Read Me, Please.
 Pleeeeeease

+## what on earth is this?

+This is the project of team E73 for a simple robot, including:

+- steering
+- remote control
+- automated line following
+- an in-browser simulation for testing the application

+## how to install

 Put the whole piserver folder on the R-PI

 Open a command prompt in the location of package.json on the R-PI